xma711/notebook/iot/wsn/waspmote_libelium/testing.md

 Xbee + gateway
 --------------------

-I have saved the default xbee config in dropbox.
 It uses 9600 baud rate instead of 115200.

 The gateway dongle also uses 9600 baud rate.